128technology/docs/docs/intro_installation_bootable_media.md

 #### 128T Installation

-Once Linux is installed, the system will install the 128T software.
+After the Linux installation completes, the 128T software installation begins.
 Note that this may take several minutes to complete.
 After the installation has completed, the following screen is displayed:

 ![Installation Complete](/img/intro_installation_bootable_media_install_complete.png)